Effective backdoor attack on graph neural networks in link prediction tasks: Method

-where, $(v_i,v_j )$ is any unlinked node pair in the training data, $\Vert X_{v_i} \Vert_1$ and $\Vert X_{v_j} \Vert_1$ represent the number of non-zero elements of the feature vectors of nodes $v_i$ and $v_j$, respectively.
-As can be seen, the sparser the features of the node pairs, the smaller the NPS values.
+where, $(v_i,v_j )$ is an unlinked node pair in the training data, $\Vert X_{v_i} \Vert_1$ and $\Vert X_{v_j} \Vert_1$ represent the number of non-zero elements of the feature vectors of nodes $v_i$ and $v_j$, respectively.
+As can be seen, the sparser the features of the node pairs, the smaller the scores.

-We compute and sort all the unlinked node pairs in the training data according to the above NPS function, and select $q$ unlinked node pairs with the smallest NPS values as the target node pairs to be injected with the trigger, where, $q =p\cdot |V|$, $p$ is the poisoning rate, which represents the ratio of the number of poisoned node pairs to the total number of nodes in the graph.
+For all the unlinked node pairs in the training data, we compute their value with the above score function respectively, and select $q$ unlinked node pairs with the smallest score values as the target node pairs to inject the trigger, where, $q = p\cdot |V|$, $p$ is the poisoning rate, which represents the ratio of the number of poisoned node pairs to the total number of nodes in the training graph.